clemenceclaireR/GrandPyBot/README.md

 - Run _flask run_ in your terminal
 - Launch you web browser and go to the local server, _127.0.0.1:5000_ by default
 - Write your question in the form and wait for GrandPy to answer you.

+**Testing with Pytest library**

+Pytest is the library being used in this program.
+In order to run the tests, do like so :
+- Go the the project's root in your terminal
+- Run _pytest_ (Pytest has to be installed)

+If the test is validated, it will be green.

+You can test the coverage of the tests like so :
+_pytest --cov=app --cov-report html_

+It will generate a _htmlcov_ directory in the project.
+Launch _index.html_ in your browser to see the results.